yuiiio/wlroots/CONTRIBUTING.md

 * Document the contents and container of a `struct wl_list` with a `// content.link` and `// container.list` comment.

+### Private fields

+Wrap private fields of public structures with `struct { … } WLR_PRIVATE`.
+This
+ensures that compositor authors don't use them by accident.
+Within wlroots `WLR_PRIVATE` is expanded to nothing, so private fields are accessed in the same way as public ones.

 ### Safety

 * Avoid string manipulation functions which don't take the size of the